hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_vault.html.markdown

 -> **Note:** The `SnapshotStore` will be removed in version 4.0 as it has been replaced by `OperationalStore`.

 * `redundancy` - (Required) Specifies the backup storage redundancy.
-Possible values are `GeoRedundant` and `LocallyRedundant`.
+Possible values are `GeoRedundant`, `LocallyRedundant` and `ZoneRedundant`.
 Changing this forces a new Backup Vault to be created.

 ---